KIN – Kinesiology

 KIN 361 Biomechanics with Lab (4)

 Prerequisite: KIN 254 and third-year standing.
 Synthesis of biology and mechanics that seeks to explain human movement in terms of space, time, direction and forces.
 Involves application of mechanics for the expressed purpose of analyzing/improving performance and locating the mechanical cause of faults observed in performance.
-Includes one 75 minute lab per week.
+Includes one 75-minute lab per week.
 (Students who received credit for EXSC 361 may not also receive credit for KIN 361.)

 KIN 379 Epidemiology of Physical Activity (3)

-Prerequisite: KIN 257 and third-year standing.
+Prerequisite: third-year standing.
 Examines the relationship between an individual’s physical activity and public health policy in terms of cost and effectiveness of combating various diseases and chronic conditions.
 Various methods for epidemiological assessment will be discussed as well as current research regarding physical activity, chronic disease risk factors, and the basis for public health policies.
 Recommendations for proactive physical activity following the American College of Sports Medicine’s “Exercise is Medicine” model will be highlighted.
 (Students who received credit for EXSC 379 may not also receive credit for KIN 379.)

 KIN 432 Aging and Health (3)